skip navigation

 Hosting Responsibilities.
 To host a meet or meets, a community/school district must submit a Meet Hosting Form for all teams from their community or school district.

-If the League has too many teams that want to host at a given grade level, whether or not a given community gets to host at a particular grade level, will be determined by the following factors:
+If the League has too many teams that want to host at a given grade level, we will cut host dates based on the following factors:

-A community's or association's overall net League fees will have an impact on our decision.
-For example, assume that team "A" is part of a basketball association that is hosting at six other grade levels and will have a net refund coming from the League whether team "A" hosts or not.
-Assume that team "B" is part of an association that will likely have net fees due to the League from the 2023-2024 season because it is not hosting significantly at other grade levels.
+• A community's or association's overall net League fees will have an impact on our decision.
+For example, if team "A" is part of a basketball association that is hosting at six other grade levels and will have a net refund coming from the League whether team "A" hosts or not.
+Team "B" is part of an association that will likely have net fees due to the League from the 2024-2025 season because it is not hosting significantly at other grade levels.
 In this example, team "B" will be given preference over team "A" when determining hosting privileges.

-If a community or team openly refuses to follow League Rules in managing its home meet(s), the League will consider suspending hosting privileges.
+• If a community or team openly refuses to follow League Rules in managing its home meet(s), the League will consider suspending hosting privileges altogether.
 Examples include: refusal to re-format a meet where a participant fails to show, charging a higher admission fee than League Rules provide, allowing referees to knowingly refuse to enforce game rules they may not like, etc.

-If, on the other hand, sufficient hosts can't be secured by the registration deadline to accommodate all the play dates that registering teams wish to play, the number of play dates will be reduced for teams in the following order of priority:
+If the League has too few host sites by the registration deadline to accommodate all the play dates that registering teams wish to play, the number of play dates will be reduced for teams in the following order:

 When hosting, teams should thoroughly review Attachment #5 to these Rules well in advance of their home meet.
 This Attachment outlines the duties each host needs to perform for a successful meet.